kmprioliPROF/VFQ-UI_scoring_code/README.md

 ## Disclaimer

-For HIPAA and human subjects protection reasons, the data provided in the example `rawVFQdata.csv` file is dummy data and does **not** represent real patient responses.
+For HIPAA and human subjects protection reasons, the data provided in the example `rawVFQdata.csv` file is dummy data and does **not** represent real subject responses.

 ## <a id = "refs">References</a>